Azure-Samples/MachineLearningSamples-SentimentAnalysis/scenario-sentiment-analysis-deep-learning.md

 ## Link of the Gallery GitHub Repository

-Following is the link to the public GitHub repository:
+Follow this link to the public GitHub repository:

 [https://github.com/Azure/MachineLearningSamples-SentimentAnalysis](https://github.com/Azure/MachineLearningSamples-SentimentAnalysis)